 Eight days after arriving at a hospital for treatment of her infected pressure ulcer, she died of sepsis, a complication caused by the body's response to infection, which can lead to tissue damage, organ failure, and death.

 The lawsuit filed against Emeritus claims that the staff failed to provide adequate treatment to Eleanor for her pressure sores until they became infected.
 At that point, it was already too late.
-Her family also alleged that Emeritus and let profits dictate their treatment decisions.
-This is clear from the absence of action when Eleanor’s ulcer was first noticed and for the three months following that she was in the care of the skilled nursing unit.
+Her family also alleged that Emeritus employed staff without proper training and let profits dictate their treatment decisions.
+This is clear from the absence of action when Eleanor's ulcer was first noticed and for the three months following that she was in the care of the skilled nursing unit.

 Although Eleanor's cause of death was sepsis, this was a direct result of her pressure sore becoming infected.
 Unfortunately, Eleanor's case is not unique.
 The population of people ages 65 and older is about 14.5%.
 That means that more than one in seven people in the U.S. are 65 or older.
 With the number of seniors in America expected to grow, we can assume that the number of seniors in continuing care retirement communities will also increase.